 - How to Apply: Apply at your local Human Services agency.

-- Advocacy/Support Group: Minnesota Special Needs Support Group
+- Advocacy/Support Group: Minnesota Disability Support Group

 - Target Population: Children and adults with physical or other health disabilities that would otherwise require nursing facility care.
 These individuals are less medically fragile and disabled than those on the Community Alternative Care Waiver.